TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 ![Two Technologies](two_technologies.svg)

 Still, this conversion is manageable.
 When more technologies get added, the translations get out of hand, especially as the community does work in these other technologies.
-How does work done in JSON get translated to RDF[^rdf_fn]?
+How does work done in JSON get translated to RDF<sup>[2](#rdf_fn)</sup>?
 How accurate is that translation?
 Does that work get translated to XML Schema via JSON directly or via RDF?

 The "N-squared" diagram is familiar to anyone who has seen many presentations about NIEM.
 Usually it's representing a variety of entities making an ever growing number peer-to-peer sharing agreements.
 The same diagram applies here, as a multitude of technologies start requiring peer-to-peer conversions between technologies.